grpc/proposal/A28-xds-traffic-splitting-and-routing.md

 [RouteConfiguration](https://github.com/envoyproxy/envoy/blob/v1.13.1/api/envoy/api/v2/route.proto#L24),
-it will look at the list of VirtualHosts and find the element whose [domains](https://github.com/envoyproxy/envoy/blob/v1.13.1/api/envoy/api/v2/route/route_components.proto#L72) field **_best matches_** the server name from URI (with scheme stripped off).
+it will look at the list of VirtualHosts and find the element whose [domains](https://github.com/envoyproxy/envoy/blob/v1.13.1/api/envoy/api/v2/route/route_components.proto#L72) field **_most specifically matches_** the server name from URI (with scheme stripped off).
 If no matching VirtualHost is found, the xDS client will report that to the xDS resolver, and the xDS resolver will return an error to the client channel.

 In the matched VirtualHost, the xDS client will iterate over the list of [routes](https://github.com/envoyproxy/envoy/blob/v1.13.1/api/envoy/api/v2/route/route_components.proto#L76),